Missão Artística Francesa: Noted artists

+Jean-Baptiste Debret

-With the support of the Count of Barca, this group of napoleonic artists arrived in Brazil following the exile of Napoleon Bonaparte and their subsequent loss of prestige.
+With the support of the Count of Barca, this group of Napoleonic artists arrived in Brazil following the exile of Napoleon Bonaparte and their subsequent loss of prestige.
 With them, came the introduction of the neoclassical movement, which draws inspiration from classical antiquity.
 At the forefront of the group was painter Jean-Baptiste Debret.
 Debret worked closely with the Royal Court, completing many portraits for them throughout his time in Brazil, the most notable being Coroação de D. Pedro I (figure 1).
 In addition to his grand paintings of the Royal Court, Debret commonly depicted day to day life in Brazil through his watercolors.
 The juxtaposing depictions of ornate, detailed imperial life and simplistic renderings of enslaved peoples highlights the harsh realities of slavery and racial hierarchy in Brazil.

+Nicolas Antoine Taunay

 Nicolas Antoine Taunay was another prominent leader in Brazil’s artistic formation that worked closely with Debret and the rest of the French Artistic Mission.
 Taunay, like the rest of the artists mentioned above, worked in a neoclassical style.
-Taunay’s early subject matter consisted mostly of landscapes and biblical paintings.
-After joining the Mission in Brazil, Taunay often placed biblical and mythological figures or scenes into Brazilian landscapes.
+Taunay’s early subject matter consisted mostly of landscapes and Biblical paintings.
+After joining the Mission in Brazil, Taunay often placed Biblical and mythological figures or scenes into Brazilian landscapes.

-The Artistic Mission brought about a generation of artists that came to depict a crucial period of change in Brazil.
-Through faltering monarchies, developing empires, racial hierarchy, and a complex history of slavery, the corresponding growth of the arts allowed a window into Brazil’s rich history.

-In the 20th century, the French Artistic Mission had continued in São Paulo to the foundation of the University of São Paulo.